 First, we'll need to plan your new deck.
 Planning is just as important, or even more important than building and design, because, let's face it, you'll be seeing it every day.

-If you can imaging all the ways you want to use your deck, the design elements will fall into place much easier.
+If you can imagine all the ways you want to use your deck, the design elements will fall into place much easier.
 Most design elements will be based on your specific preferences.

 More than likely, you're only going to have one or two locations for your deck.
 Believe it or not, you are going to have more choices than you think within that limit.
 Want to add a door or privacy screen?
 What about building a walkway?
 Try and visualize your new deck and incorporate these choices.

-Most people do not factor in area climate when deciding on the location of the deck.
+Most people forget to factor in area climate when deciding on the location of the deck.
 Coolest locations tend to be on the north-side, while southern or western orientations may become too hot during summer months.
 Backyard trees and overhead screens can take care of the heat if southern or western orientations are a must.
-Also, try and locate your deck where the house will provide protection against wind, and minimize traffic noise if you're around a busy street.
+Also, try and locate your deck where the house will protect against wind, and minimize traffic noise if you're around a busy street.
 Also, note privacy considerations if you plan to build a hot tub or swimming pool into your decking plans.
-Your guests will enjoy the privacy also.
+Your guests will enjoy privacy also.

 Your legal checklist

-If you want to have a slightly larger deck for the same price, size your deck in 2 or 4' increments.
+If you want to have a slightly larger deck for the same price, size your deck in 2' or 4' increments.
 Since you have to purchase standard lumber lengths, you'd be wasting some material.
-The cost difference between a smaller deck and one that's the perfect fit for your home is very little.
+The cost difference between a smaller deck and one that is the perfect fit for your home is very little.

 Technically, you can build any size deck you want.
 Just make sure it's within legal limits.
 However, the deck can look out of place if it's too small or large.
 You can always break up a larger deck into smaller sections on multiple levels if you feel your deck is too big.